Global Mind Tests

 How to interpret your 2-back score

-The 2-back task is widely used in cognitive psychology because it forces continuous updating: each new stimulus shifts what is relevant (two positions back) and what must be ignored (the most recent item).
+The 2-back task is widely used because it forces continuous updating: each new stimulus shifts what is relevant (two positions back) and what must be ignored (the most recent item).
 This makes it a practical way to self-track short-term mental control under mild time pressure.

 What the score means